aregtech/areg-sdk/docs/DEVELOP.md

      *          here.
 No request can be called, while service is not connected.
      * \param   isConnected     Indicates service connection status.
      * \param   proxy           The Service Interface Proxy object.
-     * \return  Return true if this service connect notification was relevant to client object,
+     * \return  Return true if this service connect notification was relevant to client object.
-     *          i.e. if passed Proxy address is equal to the Proxy object that client has.
      **/
     virtual bool serviceConnected( bool isConnected, ProxyBase & proxy ) override;